-Following graduation, Josh worked as an assistant district attorney in Milam County, Texas, prosecuting criminal cases and serving as legal adviser to the county judge.
+Following graduation, he worked as an assistant district attorney in Milam County, Texas, prosecuting criminal cases and serving as legal adviser to the county judge.
 He then joined the Waco law firm of Pakis, Giotes, Page & Burleson, P.C. and represented clients in civil litigation.
 While in private practice, he was named the Outstanding Young Lawyer of McLennan County.

 Borderud is active in the community and in the profession.
 Since 2020, he has served on the Waco City Council.
 He serves on the board of trustees of the Heart of Texas Behavioral Health Network, the local mental health authority for a six-county region.
 Borderud is a Fellow of the Texas Bar Foundation, a Master of the Bench in the Judge Abner V. McCall American Inn of Court, and serves on the board of directors of the Waco-McLennan County Bar Association.

 He is married to Jennifer Borderud, the director of the Armstrong Browning Library at Baylor University.
 They reside in Waco with their two children.